recoveryhub/edition_template/paratext/docs/6-tei-guide.md

 ## Markdown Files in _texts

 In order to display as part of editions built with the Recovery Hub edition template, all TEI files will need corresponding Markdown files.
 These files will consist only of front matter that includes metadata drawn from the TEI.
-These files can be created manually and added to the `_texts` folder, OR can be programmatically generated with the Ruby script in `source` that transforms TEI files to Markdown.
+These files can be created manually and added to the `_texts` folder, OR they can be programmatically generated with the Ruby script in `source` that transforms TEI files to Markdown.

-If you are manually creating Markdown files should be named to match the TEI files (e.g. `ed1.cr00002.md` to match `ed1.cr00002.xml`) and should include:
+If you are manually creating Markdown files, they should be named to match the TEI files (e.g. `edbase.tei00001.md` to match `edbase.tei00001.xml`) and should include:
 - `layout: tei`, which tells Jekyll to use the TEI layout template
 - `title`: drawn from the `<title>` within the `<titleStmt>` in the `<teiHeader>`
-- `document`: the TEI filename (e.g. `ed1.cr00002.xml`)
+- `document`: the TEI filename (e.g. `edbase.tei00001.xml`)
 - `author`: drawn from the `<author>` within the `<titleStmt>` in the `<teiHeader>`
 - `publication_date`: drawn from the `<date>` within the `<bibl>` in the `<teiHeader>`
 - `category`: drawn from the `<catDesc>` within the `<encodingDesc>` in the `<teiHeader>`